pallets/werkzeug/docs/contrib/securecookie.rst

    .. attribute:: modified

-      Whenever an item on the cookie is set this is set to `True`.
+      Whenever an item on the cookie is set, this attribute is set to `True`.
       However this does not track modifications inside mutable objects in the cookie:

       >>> c = SecureCookie()
       >>> c["foo"] = [1, 2, 3]